Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 So, what are my larger goals?
 What exactly are the grand ambitions of this clueless, broke armchair-philosopher 23 year old?

-## 1.New needs, new developments, new grammars: A need for a novel syncretism.
+## New needs, new developments, new grammars: A need for a novel syncretism.

 ![](what-is-this.png "A map of this space.
 What's at the center?")

-*Syncretism* is roughly roughly defined as the following:

-To me, an explorer in the media arts and sciences for a while now, have been beginning to question a lot of what I've been taught
+What we call design methodology in its current form, precedes a lot of important trends.
+Don Norman's *Design of everyday things* was published in 1985 and was originally called the *Psychology of everyday things.* Tim brown's *Design thinking* method that he formulated in the very early 2000's is what most of us have come to recognize as the standard design thinking process.
+While to many these methods remain sufficient,we are missing certain critical nuances.
+A lot of important trends have taken place that design, as a field, really hasn't responded to very well.
+I'll outline some of them below.